What is a Homemade Dividend?

-- Investor loses his share of ownership and thus losing on future growth in the share price.
-While creating a regular income from homemade dividends, investors sell a part of his portfolio, thus losing on the future returns on investments.
+- The investor loses his share of ownership and thus loses on future share price growth.
+While creating a regular income from homemade dividends, investors sell a part of his portfolio, thus losing on future investment returns.

 This is the form of generating regular income by selling a part of one’s portfolio.
-This is done to maintain expected income, which is not generated by the Companies due to insufficient or no dividend at all.
+This is done to maintain expected income, which the Companies do not generate due to insufficient or no dividends.

-In theory, the investor may be indifferent from the dividend policy of the Company and may generate an income equivalent of a dividend-paying company.
-But once we include brokerage fees, taxes, the future growth potential of the stock homemade dividends may not be as effective as traditional dividends.
+In theory, the investor may be indifferent to the company’s dividend policy and may generate an income equivalent to a dividend-paying company.
+But once we include brokerage fees and taxes, the future growth potential of the homemade stock dividends may not be as effective as traditional dividends.

 This has been a guide to what are Homemade Dividends?
-Here we discuss homemade dividends examples along with challenges and disadvantages of the same.
+Here we discuss homemade dividends examples and challenges and disadvantages of the same.
 You may learn more about Accounting from the following articles –